 Cluster Health Monitor also works in conjunction with Oracle Database Quality of Service Management (QoS) by providing metrics to detect memory over-commitment on a node.
-QoS Management can shut down services on overloaded nodes to relieve stress, to and preserve existing workloads.
+QoS Management can shut down services on overloaded nodes to relieve stress and preserve existing workloads.

 To support QoS Management, Oracle Database Resource Manager and metrics have been enhanced to support fine-grained performance metrics, and also can manage workloads with user-defined performance classes.